inkstitch/inkstitch/collections/_docs/en/001-001-install-windows.md

 **Language Settings**

-We have to distinguish between the Extension menu in Inkscape and the dialogue windows.
-The selection of the ZIP file causes only the Extension menu to be in a certain language.
-The dialgoue windows are build differently.
-They will use the language of your operating system.
 If Ink/Stitch is uncertain, which language to support, it will fallback on English.
 You can tell Inkscape explicitly to use your native language as follows:
   * Go to Edit > Preferences > Interface (Ctrl + Shift + P)